MusculoskeletalAtlasProject/mapclient/docs/developer/MAP-development-contribution.rst

 When the changes you have completed resolves the issue a reviewer will give your work a final review before merging into the **prime** codebase.

 Fixing a bug follows a similar path the only difference being that we need to write a test that triggers the bug in question.

-Finally check out :doc:`Git Submodules <MAP-development-submodules>` for help on working with git submodules.

 Take Ownership
 ==============